 Music, art and drama form an integral part of life at Bow and we have an active choir and ceilidh band who perform regularly both to parents and in the local community.
-From September 2012, Durham School will become an All-Steinway Accredited School and the only such school in the North of England.
-Two major drama productions are performed each year by the Prep School pupils and one by the Pre-prep.
-All pupils have the opportunity to attend speech and drama sessions as one of their extra-curricular activities.

 The School has an outstanding tradition in competitive sport and the main sports are rugby, cricket, hockey, netball, rounders, football, swimming and athletics.
 However, winning is not everything, and the pupils learn to enjoy their sport with most representing the school at some time in their career.
 Opportunities also exist for cross-country, squash, badminton, gymnastics, fencing, karate and judo, either in games time or as extra-curricular activities.